COVID-19 pandemic in Norway: March 2020

 By 1 March, a total of 19 cases were confirmed.
 Mahad Ahmed Musse, the Chief of the Ullevål hospital in Oslo, stated that there are potentially over 100 people who came in contact with an infected staff member.

 On 3 March, there were 25 confirmed cases in Norway, with five from Vestland.
 An employee at the Horisont shopping center in Åsane was confirmed to have been infected by the virus, said center manager Lise Færøvik.

 On 4 March, there were 56 confirmed cases in Norway, all of which are linked to known outbreaks abroad.

 By 10 March, the number of confirmed cases in Norway had spiked to 400, and a rising number of those cases could not be traced to foreign travel or any known person infected, indicating community transmission had started in Norway.

 On 12 March, a national lockdown was announced, effective from 18:00 the same day.
 For two weeks, schools, kindergartens, fitness centres, hair salons, etc. were closed.
 Sports and cultural events and gatherings were banned and restrictions applied to restaurants.
-These measures were in line with the those introduced in other European countries such as Denmark and Italy.
+These measures were in line with those introduced in other European countries such as Denmark and Italy.
 The same day Norway had its first death due to the COVID-19 virus.
 The victim was an elderly person who died at Oslo University Hospital.

 As of 13 March, Norway introduced a ban on visits to Norway through Oslo airport.
 Norwegian and Nordic citizens, foreign residents in Norway and people continuing to another country are allowed anyway.
 Other people are dismissed and sent home as soon as possible and put in quarantine until then.

 On 16 March this was extended to all borders of Norway and Nordic non-Norwegian citizens.
 Domestic travel continues without any restriction.
 On 14 March, the second and third deaths caused by COVID-19 were reported.